ErezAmihud/dearmor/README.md

 ### TODO
 [X] obfuscate entire module and not just single functions [X] adding a nice user interface
-[ ] Tests
+[X] Tests
-[ ] Find out how to include `code.py` as package data [ ] Trigger functions to load to unobfuscate them
+[X] Trigger functions to load to unobfuscate them
+[ ] add black formatting
-[ ] Use a nicer way to inject the code - I don't like that I have to compile the dll [ ] make the code work on versions other than >3.6 (I love typing... we have to remove those) [ ] automatically close whatever windows the running application may start [ ] check on advanced modes
+[ ] Find out how to include `code.py` as package data [ ] Use a nicer way to inject the code - I don't like that I have to compile the dll [ ] make the code work on versions other than >3.6 (I love typing... we have to remove those) [ ] automatically close whatever windows the running application may start [ ] check on advanced modes
+[ ] Figure out why our stack is bigger than the others, because it is interesting

+### Contribute
+Just ask away or make a pull request.
+If something is unclear open an issue

+It was done in the last week, so there might be some bugs I haven't saw yet.
+Open issues!

 ### Desclaimer
-This repo is for educational perpused only.
+This repo is for educational purposes only.
+I take no responsibility for its usage.